 With today’s emphasis on mobile communications, it’s also important to facilitate mobile accessibility between sales representatives, compliance officers, distributors and customers.
 Supply chain and e-commerce apps can be coded to work across multiple platforms, including hardwired and mobile devices, which offers on-the-fly access and real-time monitoring.

 If necessary, consider establishing a designated team of compliance specialists.
 It doesn’t matter if these are third-party consultants or in-house experts.
 Instead, focus on securing reputable compliance specialists that have experience in your exact line of business and industry.
-While this will require you to allocate additional resources to the new team, the costs of avoiding product recalls and improving safety might be worth it in the long run.
+While this will require you to allocate additional resources to the new team, the costs of avoiding product recalls and improving safety will be worth it.

 However, it’s important to understand that the establishment of such a team is no straightforward task.
 A compliance team must avoid or overcome many challenges, including overly complex business models, conflicting viewpoints, stringent industry regulations and more.

-Moreover, you may even be able to learn from the mistakes of your competitors and avoid future recalls of your own.
+Moreover, you can learn from the mistakes of your competitors and avoid future recalls of your own.

 Although product recalls are still common and even increasing in some industries, others have seen significant improvement.
 According to the CPSC, the overall number of toy recalls has experienced a sharp decline since 2008.
 The total number of toy recalls involving lead-containing products have been nearly eliminated.